LeToNode/Play2.0-CN-doc/scalaGuide/advanced/iteratees/Enumeratees.md

 ```

-This `Iteratee` takes `Int`s as input and computed their sum.
+This `Iteratee` takes `Int`s as input and computes their sum.
 Now if we have an `Enumerator` like the following:

 ```scala